-- (d) Optimize total emissions of carbon monoxide (CO).
-This optimization should be consistent with the manufacturer's specifications (if available) and with any nitrogen oxide (NO_X) requirement to which a boiler is subject. - (e) Measure the concentrations in the effluent stream of CO in parts per million by volume (ppmv) and oxygen (O2) in volume percent (vol.%) before and after the adjustments are made.
-The measurements may be either on a wet or dry basis as long as the basis remains the same before and after the adjustments are made.
-The measurements may be taken using a portable CO analyzer. - (f) The permittee shall maintain on-site the following information collected during a tune-up: - (1) The concentration of CO in the effluent stream in ppmv and O2 in vol.% measured at high fire or the typical operating load before and after the tune-up of a boiler; - (2) A description of any corrective action taken as a part of the tune-up of a boiler; and - (3) The type and amount of fuel used over the last twelve (12) months prior to tune-up of a boiler but only if the unit was physically and legally capable of using more than one type of fuel during that period.
+- (c) As applicable, inspect the system controlling the air-to-fuel ratio and ensure that it is correctly calibrated and functioning properly.
+The permittee may delay this inspection until the next scheduled unit shutdown. - (d) Optimize total emission of CO.
+This optimization should be consistent with the manufacturer's specifications (if available) and with any NO_X requirement to which the unit is subject; - (e) Measure the concentrations in the effluent stream of CO in parts per million by volume (ppmv) and oxygen in volume percent (vol.%) before and after the adjustments are made (measurements may be either on a dry or wet basis as long as it is the same basis before and after the adjustments are made).
+Measurements may be taken using a portable CO analyzer. - (f) Maintain on-site and submit (if requested by the MDEQ) a report containing the following information in paragraphs: - (1) The concentrations of CO in the effluent stream in ppmv and oxygen in vol.%, measured at high fire or the typical operating load, before and after the tune-up of a boiler; - (2) A description of any corrective actions taken as a part of the tune-up; and - (3) The type and amount of fuel used over the twelve (12) months prior to the tune-up, but only if the boiler was physically and legally capable of using more than one (1) type of fuel during that period.
+Units sharing a fuel meter may estimate the fuel used by each boiler.

-(Ref.: 40 CFR 63.7510(e), 63.7515(d), 63.7530(h), 63.7540(a)(10), and Table 3 (Item 3); Subpart DDDDD)
+(Ref.: 40 CFR 63.7500(a)(1), 63.7515(d), 63.7540(a)(10), (12) - (13), and Table 3 (Item 1); Subpart DDDDD)